top of page

 respect

-Everyone seeks respect and it’s a two-way street.
-It can take awhile to earn, it can be freely given, and mere seconds to lose.
-Phillip PAGE wants to restore the people’s respect for the court.
-District Court Judges have an enormous role in the judicial system because they hear cases the most variety of cases.
-Cases range from simple first time traffic infractions to misdemeanors such as shoplifting, all the way up to the beginning stages of murder and other felony cases.
-Phillip PAGE is the best suited for District Court judge because of his ability to build connections with people, which creates trust through teaching about the process; leading to respect being built between the People and the Courts.
-Simply put, “Do unto others as you would have them do unto you.”
+Everyone seeks respect and it’s a two way street.
+It takes effort to earn and merely seconds to destroy.
+District Court judges have an enormous role in the judicial system because they hear the most variety of cases.
+Cases range from simple first time traffic infractions to misdemeanor such as shoplifting and DUIs; to felony crimes such as murder, manslaughter, rape, and arson.
+Phillip PAGE is the best suited for District Court Judge because of his ability to communicate the law, teach others about the process, and ultimately foster trust in the system.
+Simply put, “Do unto others as you would have them do unto you.

 Respect: (noun) A feeling or understanding that someone or something is important, serious, etc., and deserves appropriate treatment or regard.
 (Verb) to consider worthy of high regard; to act in a way which shows awareness (i.e. someone’s rights, wishes, etc…); to treat or deal with something or someone in a proper way; to do what is required by law.